Konstantin Nenadović: Life

-On the side of the prince during the St. Andrew's Assembly

-In 1858, during the conflict between the prince and the Council, as a cousin of Princess Persida, he was one of the main supporters of Prince Aleksandar Karađorđević.
+In 1858, during the conflict between the prince and the council, as a cousin of Princess Persida, he was one of the main supporters of Prince Aleksandar Karađorđević.
 The prince's pastor Jovan Lukavčević commanded the Belgrade garrison, and Kosta commanded the artillery.
 During the session of the Saint Andrew's Day Assembly in December 1858.
 Kosta Nenadović intended to disperse the people in front of the assembly with cannon fire and then with one division of the army to occupy the assembly.
 Lukavčević detained Kosta Novaković just before Kosta intended to issue a command to disperse the people in front of the assembly with cannon fire.
 Kosta later denied this in the investigation.
 He could have started the civil war in Serbia with his action.
 As early as 25 December 1858, Jovan Lukavčević, Kosta Nenadović and Milivoje Petrović Blaznavac, as representatives of the army, came to the assembly and declared that the army was joining the people.
 After the arrival of Prince Miloš Obrenović at the beginning of 1859, Konstantin was arrested.
 In March 1859, Kosta moved to Austria immediately after that.
 He travelled through Bavaria and Wallachia.
 He was closely monitored by the Serbian authorities because he was friends with members of the family of the deposed prince.

-During the time of Prince Mihailo

 At the beginning of 1862, Prince Mihailo Obrenović invited Konstantin to return to Serbia.
 He was appointed commander of the Belgrade artillery in March 1862.
 He was appointed commander of the Šabac People's Battery in April 1863, and commander of the Šabac city and light battery in May 1867.
 He remained in Šabac until the assassination of Prince Mihailo on June 10, 1868.
 Because of his alleged participation in that conspiracy, Kosta's relatives Svetozar Nenadović, Mladen Nenadović and Sima Nenadović were shot for sedition.
 Immediately after that Kosta was replaced.
 After six weeks, Kosta's position as commander was restored, though that decision was soon overturned, leaving him without a job and a pension.

-In exile in Vienna

 Immediately after that, in August 1869, Kosta went back to Austria.
-At that time, he began to be ill.
 He learned through acquaintances that Prince Milan Obrenović had nothing against him, so he returned to Belgrade in September 1873, but the governor of Belgrade, Živojin Blaznavac, immediately expelled him from Belgrade to Austria.
 From then on he lived in Vienna, though making the occasional visit to Belgrade.
 He died on 18 April 1900 in Vienna.

-Works

-He published a two-volume biography of Karađorđe:Život i dela velikog Đorđa Petrovića Kara-Đorđa, vrchovnog vožda oslobodioca vladara Srbije, i život njegovi vojvoda i junaka ("The Life and Works of the Great George Petrović, supreme leader, liberator and ruler of Serbia, and the Life of His Dukes and Heroes"), which Konstantin Nenadović published at Sretenje in 1883 (first volume) in Vienna and again in 1884 (second volume).